pedalv/JavaApp/CloudComputing/whats-new-in-java/README.md

     - ..\..\..\..\Java\jdk-20.0.1\bin\java --list-modules | grep "java\."
     - ..\..\..\..\Java\jdk-20.0.1\bin\java --describe-module java.sql
   - Increased security
-    - Strong encapsulation
+  - Three Tenets of Modularity
+    - Strong encapsulation, hide your internals, be strict about what is public API
+    - Well-defined interfaces, when modules interact, use stable and well-defined interfaces
-    - Explicit dependencies, expressed in Module Descriptors
+    - Explicit module dependencies, expressed in Module Descriptors, a module lists what it needs from other modules
+    - Services build/implemented above module system
     - Reduced footprint
   - Easy deprecation
   - Future-proof